bu-ist/block-imports/README.md

 __In Development:__ This is just starting (March 2025) and it should be assumed that nothing actually works yet.
 Bug reports, feature requests, questions, and pull requests are welcome.

+### Debugging

+There is no build for this package.
+You can debug it though by running `npx wp-scripts build debug.js` and ensure all paths can be resolved.

 ## Publishing & Release Process

 This package is managed through NPM.
 It can be found here: <https://www.npmjs.com/package/@bostonuniversity/block-components>